 If you have a whole-house humidifier, it is suggested that you turn it down in the winter.
 Below is a chart of suggested settings based on the temperature outside:

-If after following these tips to try reducing the amount of humidity in your home doesn’t work, you should give us a call and we can help you find out if it is a leak instead!
+If following these tips to try reducing the amount of humidity in your home doesn’t work, you should give us a call and we can help you find out if it is a leak instead!
 We can crawl into your attic or onto your roof to find the source of a stain or drip and help remedy the situation.